-- (a) Exceptional circumstances may arise which give the counsellor good grounds for believing that serious harm may occur to the client or to other people.
-In such circumstance the client's consent to change in the agreement about confidentiality should be sought whenever possible unless there are also good grounds for believing the client is no longer willing or able to take responsibility for his/her actions Normally, the decision to break confidentiality should be discussed with the client and should be made only after consultation with the counselling supervisor or if he/she is not available, an experienced counsellor. - (b) Any disclosure of confidential information should be restricted to relevant information, conveyed only to appropriate people and for appropriate reasons likely to alleviate the exceptional circumstances.
-The ethical considerations include achieving a balance between acting in the best interests of the client and the counsellor's responsibilities under the law and to the wider community. - (c) While counsellors hold different views about grounds for breaking confidentiality, such as potential self-harm, suicide, and harm to others they must also consider those put forward in this Code, as they too should imbue their practice.
-These views should be communicated to both clients and significant others e.g. supervisor, agency, etc.
+- (a) Exceptional circumstances may arise which give the Counsellor good grounds for believing that serious harm may occur to the client or to other people.
+In such circumstance the client's consent to change in the agreement about confidentiality should be sought whenever possible: unless there are also good grounds for believing the client is no longer willing or able to take responsibility for his/her actions.
+Normally, the decision to break confidentiality should be discussed with the client and should be made only after consultation with the counselling supervisor or if the supervisor is not available, an experienced Counsellor. - (b) Any disclosure of confidential information should be restricted to relevant information, conveyed only to appropriate people and for appropriate reasons likely to alleviate the exceptional circumstances.
+The ethical considerations include achieving a balance between acting in the best interests of the client and the Counsellor's responsibilities under the law and to the wider community.

+(c) While Counsellors hold different views about grounds for breaking confidentiality - such as potential self-harm, suicide, and harm to others - they must also consider those put forward in this Code, as these, too, should imbue their practice.
+These views should be communicated to both clients and significant others: for example, supervisor, agency, etc.

-4.7 Management and Confidentiality
+4.8 Management and Confidentiality

-- (a) Counsellors should ensure that records of the client's identity are kept separately from any case notes. - (b) Arrangements must be made for the safe disposal of client records, especially in the event of the counsellor's incapacity or death. - (c) Care must be taken to ensure that personally identifiable information is not transmitted through overlapping networks of confidential relationships. - (d) When case material is used for case studies, reports or publications the clients informed consent must be obtained wherever possible and their identity must be effectively disguised. - (e) Any discussion of their counselling work with other professionals should be purposeful and not trivializing. - (f) Counsellors must pay particular attention to protecting the identity of clients.
+- (a) Counsellors must pay particular attention to protecting the identity of clients. - (b) Counsellors should ensure that records of the client's identity are kept separately from any case notes. - (c) Arrangements must be made for the safe disposal of client records, especially in the event of the Counsellor's incapacity or death. - (d) Care must be taken to ensure that personally identifiable information is not transmitted through overlapping networks of confidential relationships. - (e) When case material is used for case studies, reports, or publications, the client's informed consent must be obtained wherever possible, and their identity must be effectively disguised. - (f) Any discussion of a Counsellor's work with other professionals should be purposeful and not trivializing.

-4.8 Contracts
+4.9 Contracts

-- (a) Advertising and Public Statements - i.
+(a) Advertising and Public Statements

+- i.
 Counsellors who hold accredited qualifications and who are members of recognised bodies are encouraged to display and/or mention this fact. - ii.
 All advertising and public statements should be accurate in every particular. - iii.
-Counsellors should not display an affiliation with an organisation in a manner which falsely implies sponsorship or validation by that organisation. - (b) Pre-Counselling Information - i.
-Any publicity material and all written and oral information should reflect accurately the nature of the service on offer, and the relevant counselling training, qualifications and experience of the counsellor. - ii.
-Counsellors should take all reasonable steps to honour undertakings made in their pre-counselling information. - (c) Contracting with Clients
+Counsellors should not display an affiliation with an organisation in a manner which falsely implies sponsorship or validation by that organisation.

+(b) Pre-Counselling Information

+- i.
+Any publicity material and all written and oral information should reflect accurately the nature of the service on offer, as well as the relevant counselling training, qualifications, and experience of the Counsellor. - ii.
+Counsellors should take all reasonable steps to honour undertakings made in their precounselling information.

+(c) Contracting with Clients